 - Make a butterfly poster.
 Base it on the butterfly facts you find most interesting or use a fun and whimsical theme.

 - Plan a butterfly garden.
 If you have a yard, deck, patio, or an area for a garden, design and plan a colorful garden full of flowers that will attract butterflies.
 You will need a small budget, lined and copy paper, and a pencil for this activity.
-Disney has some tips for you!
+The Butterfly Rainforest at the Florida Museum has a cam for you to watch.

 - Make butterfly fact cards.
 Draw, use stickers or graphics, or take pictures of real butterflies, and make a fact card for each of the ones you find most interesting.
 You can use index cards or cardstock and drawing/craft supplies for this activity.